Local Information

 Courtyard Belgrade City Center places guests at the heart of Serbia, offering a downtown location with convenient access to popular attractions such as the National Museum, Knez Mihailova Street, National Theater, Kalemegdan Fortress, and Štark Arena.
 Visitors can unwind at Credo Restaurant & Bar, serving breakfast, lunch, and dinner, along with handcrafted evening cocktails.
 The hotel’s spacious rooms feature plush pillow-top mattresses, complimentary Wi-Fi, flat-panel TVs, and soundproof windows.
 For social or professional gatherings, the all-glass event venue provides natural lighting and an outdoor view.

-Please use following link to make reservation: Courtyard Belgrade City Center
+Website: Courtyard Belgrade City Center

 Boutique Hotel Museum *4